 Replace precarity with architecture: design multiple viable pathways and run small experiments to reduce risk and increase agency.

-This course will be run virtually, facilitated by Dr. Asmae Ourkiya.
+This course will be run virtually, facilitated by Dr. Asmae Ourkiya and Dr. Simon D.A.
+Clark.

 Register here: https://forms.gle/QVwPPARGdPuaHPHh7